In this article, I’ll analyze various mouthguards that protect your teeth from any contact you might experience while playing basketball.

-The Hoopstar Mouth Guard gets my nod for the best basketball mouthguard because it has an unmatched fit, manageable size, and premium comfort.
+The Sporting Smiles Custom gets my nod for the best basketball mouthguard because it’s custom made, has an unmatched fit, manageable size, and premium comfort.

-Where most mouthguards excel in one area, the Hoopstar Model is well-rounded.
+Where most mouthguards excel in one area, the Sporting Smiles model is well-rounded.
 The clear design is extremely intuitive, while the custom fit makes it comfortable.
 The tough, latex-free material is strong and comes backed by a thick cushioning base for maximum impact protection.

 If you want to learn more about the guard, or if you’re curious to explore other top models, read on to the following sections.